metrorailings/OwlBlog/content/posts/week-5-insights.md

 ## Vikings @ Seahawks

 Solid use of misdirection by Minnesota to prevent the Seahawks from keying in on Dalvin Cook runs.

+Playing with the lead, the Vikings are very content playing cover-two defense against the Russell Wilson offense.